2019-2020 Scoring System

-- This is the same document for All Star and Scholastic cheer, please disregard those sections that are labelled as All Star and Recreation.
+- This will be the same document for All Star and Scholastic cheer, please disregard those sections that are labelled as All Star and Recreation.

 CONSULT YOUR PROVINCIAL ASSOCIATION FOR: